 Clearance Jobs, Indeed, and Monster are the primary job boards brought to your attention during transition classes.
 Remember that some companies may take weeks to fill a position.
 Also, do research on the industry you want to join.
 Market trends are constantly in flux.
 Using the cyber industry as an example, we’re seeing a lot of industry growth in San Antonio, TX.
 You may need to be able to relocate to certain cities that are out of your comfort zone, which is something to consider.
 Research also includes your pay; you want to ensure that you aren’t selling yourself short, but also that you aren’t going to ask for a salary that eliminates you as a possible candidate.
 Do research on websites such as Glassdoor to find the average salary for that position in your city and state.

 Do you have any further questions on your transition?
 Is there something you’re struggling with?
 Are you looking for a way into the cyber industry, but you’re not sure where to start?
-Email me at email@example.com.
-I’d be happy to answer your questions.
+Contact any member of the talent acquisition team by filling out this form.
+We’d be happy to assist you.

 At Sentar, we provide a Veterans Advocacy program for our employees transitioning from boots to shoes.
-Contact me today to discuss the roles and opportunities Sentar has to provide.
+Contact us today to discuss the roles and opportunities Sentar has to provide.